 Parallel Computing 1 & 2

 These half-credit semester courses teach the concepts and techniques in parallel computing.
-The language is C with MPI and OpenGL in Linux and SolarisHalf.
-Other systems taught include CUDA, OpenMP and XMT-C. These courses carry the same extra grade point value as an Honors course.
+The language is C with MPI and OpenGL in Linux and Solaris.
+Other systems taught include CUDA, OpenMP and XMT-C. These courses carry the same extra grade point value as an AP course.
 Prerequisite: AP Computer Science plus Data Structures

-This course in Computer Systems Research satisfies the Technology Independent Research credit that is required for graduation from TJ.
+This course satisfies the Technology Independent Research credit that is required for graduation from TJ.
 This course carries the same extra grade point value as an Honors course.

 TJ Home Page HTML Tutorial Pretty Colors